Using candidate software instances

-In application modeling, you create Candidate Software Instances (CSIs) to represent software processes that are not identified by patterns but are still running on your server for communication purposes.
+The system creates Candidate Software Instances (CSIs) to represent software processes that are not identified by patterns but are observed to be communicating in an interesting manner.
 However, if a CSI is a part of your application and you want to model it, then you can convert it into a Software Instance (SI).
 When you create an SI from a CSI, all matching CSIs in the current view are converted and the system creates and activates a pattern to do the same.

 After the pattern is activated, it converts all matching CSIs in the datastore.
 Because the pattern is not yet created when the CSIs in the UI are being converted, there is no relationship to a maintaining pattern.
 The relationship is updated after the pattern has been created and activated.
 However, the update might take some time.